boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Customize

-You can customize the legend text through the `Custom Legend Settings` dialog.
-This dialog will show the legend text list as labels at left and corresponding text area at right to add the formatted text to display instead.
+You can customize the legend text by using the `Custom Legend Settings` dialog.
+This dialog displays a list of legend text labels on the left, with a corresponding text area on the right.
+In this text area, you can add formatted text that will be displayed instead of the default legend text.

 ![Legend customization](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/legendcustomize.png)